dominiclizarraga/dominiclizarraga.github.io/_posts/2024-12-15-uml-inventor.md

 [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) creator defines UML as reason tool, not coding!
 Also invented object oriented analysis and design.

-IBM fellow is a distinguished role where he seeks to do improvements for the next 5-10 days, as Alan Kay said: The best way to predict the future is to invent it.
+IBM fellow is a distinguished role where he seeks to do improvements for the next 5-10 years, as Alan Kay said: The best way to predict the future is to invent it.

 He was after automating discovery patterns in legacy code way before LLM’s (didn’t continue the project).